References

 Viola d'amore

-Primary Sources and Historical Texts
+Primary Sources & Historical Texts

 Abdülbaki, N. De.
 (1794).
 Tedkîk ü Tahkîk.
 Süleymaniye Library, Nafiz Pasa Manuscripts, 1242.